Skip to content

 Four young men sit in front of a beach umbrella at night holding up signs.

-On 26 January 1972 four Indigenous men set up a beach umbrella on the lawns opposite Parliament House in Canberra.
-Describing the umbrella as the Aboriginal Embassy, the men were protesting the McMahon government’s approach to Indigenous land rights.
+On 26 January 1972, four First Nations men set up a beach umbrella on the lawns opposite Parliament House in Canberra.
+Describing the umbrella as the ‘Aboriginal Embassy’, the men were protesting against the McMahon government’s approach to Indigenous land rights.

 John Newfong, Identity, 1972:

-With its flags fluttering proudly in the breeze, the Aboriginal Embassy on the lawns opposite federal parliament has been one of the most successful press and parliamentary lobbies in Australian political history.
+With its flags fluttering proudly in the breeze, the Aboriginal Embassy on the lawns opposite Federal Parliament has been one of the most successful press and parliamentary lobbies in Australian political history.

 Land rights struggle

-After the McMahon government’s announcement, many protest groups sprang into action, including a group from Redfern in Sydney.
+After the McMahon government’s announcement, many protesters sprang into action, including a group from Redfern in Sydney.
 Four members of this group – Michael Anderson, Billy Craigie, Bertie Williams and Tony Coorey – drove to Canberra and set up a beach umbrella on the lawns opposite (what is now Old) Parliament House.

-On 6 February the embassy issued a list of demands to the Australian Government.
+On 6 February 1972 the embassy issued a list of demands to the Australian Government.
 The list focused on land rights issues and demanded:

 1. Complete rights to the Northern Territory as a state within Australia and the installation of a primarily Aboriginal State Parliament.
-These rights would include all mining rights to the land
+These rights would include all mining rights to the land.

-2. Ownership and mining rights of all other Aboriginal reserve lands in Australia
+2. Ownership and mining rights of all other Aboriginal reserve lands in Australia.

-3. The preservation of all sacred sites in Australia
+3. The preservation of all sacred sites in Australia.

-4. Ownership of areas in major cities, including the mining rights
+4. Ownership of areas in major cities, including the mining rights.

 5. Compensation for lands that were not able to be returned starting with $6 billion and including a percentage of the gross national income every year.